The sexual assault victims suing Uber notch a legal victory in their long battle

 After news reports in 2018 revealed that more than 100 women had been sexually assaulted during Uber rides, Uber began to focus more on ride safety.
 It introduced several in-app safety features, like a 9-1-1 button and a way for friends or family members to monitor rides in real-time.
 It also produced its first-ever safety report that tallied data on alleged sexual assaults during its rides.

-Data from its latest report in 2020 and its previous report in 2018 shows there were 9,805 sexual assaults in its rides from 2017 to 2020, which included 852 incidents of rape.
+Data from its latest safety report in 2020 and its previous report in 2018 shows there were 9,805 reports of sexual assaults in its rides from 2017 to 2020, which included 852 reports of rape.

 The case against Uber could grow as more victims file federal lawsuits against the company and are able to join the coordinated proceedings.